Using Linguistic Features to Improve the Generalization Capability of Neural Coreference Resolvers: Better Exploiting Linguistic Features

 \subsection{Data Structure}

-We use the FP-Tree structure \cite{han04} for representing the whole input samples.
-FP-Tree is an efficient data structure for frequent pattern mining.
-It provides a structure for representing all existing patterns of data in a compressed form.
-Using the FP-Tree structure allows efficient enumeration of frequent patterns in data.
-In the FP-tree structure, items are arranged in descending order of frequency.
+For representing the input samples, we use the Frequent Pattern Tree (FP-Tree) structure that is the data structure of the FP-Growth algorithm \cite{han04}, i.e.\ one of the most common algorithms for frequent pattern mining.
+FP-Tree provides a structure for representing all existing patterns of data in a compressed form.
+Using the FP-Tree structure allows an efficient enumeration of all frequent patterns.
+In the FP-Tree structure, items are arranged in descending order of frequency.
 Frequency of an item corresponds to $\sum_{c_i \in C} \: support(a_i, c_i)$.

-Except for the root of the tree, which is a null node, each node $n$ contains an item $a_i \in A$.
-It also contains the support values of $a_i$ in the subpath of the tree that starts from the root and ends with $n$.
-These support values are indicated by $support_n(a_i,c_j)$.
+Except for the root, which is a null node, each node $n$ contains an item $a_i \in A$.
+It also contains the support values of $a_i$ in the subpath of the tree that starts from the root and ends with $n$, i.e.\ $support_n(a_i,c_j)$.